 How to Pitch Us

-The Fuller Project is always on the lookout for excellent stories on issues that affect women in the United States and globally.
+The Fuller Project is interested in excellent and enterprising stories on issues that affect women in the United States and globally.

 Read below for guidance on what to pitch, how and to whom.